devmoekamel/TodoListApi/README.md

-Certainly!
-If you're writing a README to showcase your skills rather than for an open-source project, you might want to focus more on the technical aspects and highlight your expertise.
-Here's a README tailored for that purpose:

----

 # TodoList API

 Welcome to the TodoList API repository!
 This project demonstrates my skills in building a RESTful web service using .NET Core for managing tasks in a todo list application.
 Below, you'll find information about the project structure, key features, and how to run the application.